thriveweb/deking-new/content/pages/about-process.md

       prepared ready for your approval.

       After your approval, a Master Builders contract is prepared for signing, along with a 5-10% deposit invoice.
 Payments are made via Bank transfer or credit card.
 Financing options are also available at this link…(link)

-      With over 15 years’ experience, Deking project management make it simple.
+      With over 15 years’ experience, Deking project management makes it simple.
       We take care of your project including necessary documents, and drafted plans, as well as Council lodgements/permits and Queensland Building and construction commission (QBCC) insurances.

       Your payments are scheduled into stages.